tiyarosh/golf-swing-analyzer/README.md

 ## 🎯 Project Overview

 This project was developed as part of academic coursework in computer vision, with the goal of creating a practical tool that helps golfers maintain proper form and technique.
-The system focuses on detecting three critical swing faults:
+The system focuses on detecting the most common swing fault in golf:

-- **Early Extension**: Hips moving toward the ball during impact
-- **Reverse Pivot**: Incorrect weight shift during backswing
 - **Over-the-Top**: Outside-in swing path that causes slices

 ## ✨ Features